awsdocs/amazon-eventbridge-user-guide/doc_source/policy-keys-eventbridge.md

 |  <pre>{<br />    "source": [ "aws.ec2" ],<br />    "detail-type": [ "EC2 Instance State-change Notification" ]<br />}</pre>  |  Yes  |  Yes  |
 |  <pre>{<br />    "detail-type": [ "EC2 Instance State-change Notification" ]<br />}</pre>  |  Yes  |  No \(Source must be specified\)  |

-## Example 2: Define Multiple Sources That Can Be Used in an Event Pattern Individually<a name="events-pattern-sources"></a>
+## Example: Define Multiple Sources That Can Be Used in an Event Pattern Individually<a name="events-pattern-sources"></a>

-The following policy allows events from Amazon EC2 or EventBridge\.
+The following policy allows events from Amazon EC2 or Amazon ECS\.
 In other words, it allows an IAM user or role to create a rule where the source in the `EventPattern` is specified as either `"aws.ec2"` or `"aws.ecs"`\.
 Not defining the source results in a "deny"\.

 ```
 {